GeoMOER/geoAI/docs/units/_unit04/unit04-02-01_EX_prepare.md

 # split randomly into training and validation (not testing!!) data sets
 set.seed(7)
 data <- initial_split(files, prop = 0.8)

-# take a look at the amount of data
 ```

 ## Data Augmentation